jobrunr/example-spring/README.md

 ## About this project
 This project exists out of 3 modules:
-- **core**: this project contains [MyService](core/src/main/java/org/jobrunr/examples/services/MyService.java), a simple spring service with two example methods which you want to run in a backgroundserver
+- **core**: this project contains [MyService](core/src/main/java/org/jobrunr/examples/services/MyService.java), a simple spring service with two example methods which you want to run in a backgroundserver.
 - **processingapp**: this app is a Spring Console application and runs indefinitely.
 It polls for new background jobs and processes them when they arrive.
+It contains only a single class called [JobServerApplication](processingapp/src/main/java/org/jobrunr/examples/processingapp/JobServerApplication.java) which defines the JobRunr beans to process jobs.
 - **webapp**: this is a Spring Rest Webapp that enqueues new background jobs.
 It contains a simple `RestController` called [JobController](webapp/src/main/java/org/jobrunr/examples/webapp/api/JobController.java) which contains two GET methods to enqueue jobs.

 ## How to run this project: